Hierarchical Random Measures without Tables: The normalized gamma-gamma hCRV

-For convenience of implementation, one can directly sample $U_i/b$.
-Indeed, these are the relevant quantities in Proposition \ref{prop:gamma_jumps} for sampling the jumps $J_{i1}, \dots, J_{ik}$ and random measure $\crm^*_i$, and computing $\lambda(\bm{U})$.
-Notably, the non-standard step for sampling $\bm{U}$ is the marginal sampling of the variable $\alpha T$ in \eqref{eq:joint_baselatent_simplex}, whose joint density with the auxiliary vector $\bm{V}$ is known up to a normalizing constant.
-In Appendix~\ref{app:mh_sampling} we describe a Metropolis-Hastings within Gibbs algorithm to sample from the marginal distribution of $\alpha T$, while alternative procedures to obtain exact samples from $\alpha T$ are considered in Section \ref{sec:exact_sampling_gamma} hereunder.
+For implementation convenience, one can directly sample $U_i/b$.
+Indeed, these are the relevant quantities in Proposition~\ref{prop:gamma_jumps} for sampling the jumps $J_{i1}, \dots, J_{ik}$ and the random measure $\crm^*_i$, and computing $\lambda(\bm{U})$.
+The non-standard step for sampling $\bm{U}$ is the marginal sampling of the variable $\alpha T$ in \eqref{eq:joint_baselatent_simplex}, whose joint density with the auxiliary vector $\bm{V}$ is known up to a normalizing constant.
+In Section~\ref{app:mh_sampling} we describe a Metropolis-Hastings within Gibbs algorithm to sample from the marginal distribution of $\alpha T$.
+Alternative procedures to obtain exact samples from $\alpha T$ are considered in Section~\ref{sec:exact_sampling_gamma}.